Personalised Care: supporting those living with and beyond Cancer

 “Excellent session – warm and welcoming.
 Very practical”

-The implementation of patient centred follow-up (PCFU) /personalised stratified follow-up pathways (PSFU), tailored to individual needs, aims to improve patient experience and quality of life for people following treatment for cancer.
+Personalised stratified follow-up (PSFU) pathways are tailored to individual needs and aims to improve patient experience, provide better care, and deliver an improved quality of life for people following treatment for cancer alongside addressing the serious challenges of demand and capacity throughout cancer pathways.

-• Information about signs and symptoms, which could suggest their cancer has recurred or progressed, or which may be the side-effects of treatment
+• Information about signs and symptoms to look out for, which could suggest their cancer has recurred or progressed, or which may be due to the side-effects of treatment.

-• Rapid access back to their cancer team, including telephone advice and support if they are worried about any symptoms
+• Rapid access back to their cancer team, including telephone advice and support if they are worried about any symptoms, including possible side-effects of treatment.

-• Regular surveillance scans or tests (depending on cancer type), with quicker and easier access to results so that any anxiety is kept to a minimum
+• Regular surveillance scans or tests (depending on cancer type), with quicker and easier access to results so that any anxiety is kept to a minimum; and

 • Personalised care and support planning and support for self-management to help them to improve their health and wellbeing in the long term.